-In the first half of 2020, businesses everywhere got a crash course in crisis marketing.
-From the COVID-19 pandemic, to the racial justice protests across the U.S., to the current economic downturn, companies have found that their pre-planned marketing content feels out-of-touch and even tone-deaf in the current climate.
+When the COVID-19 pandemic first hit, businesses everywhere got a crash course in crisis marketing.
+Many companies discovered that their pre-planned marketing content suddenly felt out-of-touch and even tone-deaf.

 1. Communicate with your customers/clients every step of the way.

-Since the start of COVID, most businesses have adjusted their hours, updated their policies, and implemented new practices/protocols (among other things), and they’ve had to communicate those changes with their customer base.
-Others, especially those that already operated virtually, haven’t seen many changes to their day-to-day operations, and it’s just as important to communicate that, too.
+In the wake of the pandemic, most businesses adjusted their hours, updated their policies, and implemented new practices/protocols (among other things), and they have needed to communicate those changes with their customer base.
+Others, especially those that already operated virtually, did not see major changes to their day-to-day operations — and it has been just as important to communicate that, too.

 Yes, it’s a lot of noise.
-(Think of how many “company statement” emails you’ve received from organizations over the last few months.)
-However, it’s important to share this information with your customer base, as well as any updates as the situation evolves.
+(Think of how many “company statement” emails you’ve received from organizations over the past few years.)
+However, it’s important to share this information with your customer base, as well as any updates as situations evolve.

-Regardless of changes you may or may not be making to your daily operations, the bottom line is this: if your customers or clients are being impacted by the crisis, so is your business.
-You need to address the ongoing situation in some way and acknowledge the impact it’s having on your customer base.
+Regardless of changes you may or may not make to your daily operations during times of crisis, the bottom line is this: if your customers or clients are being impacted, so is your business.
+You need to address the situation in some way and acknowledge the impact it may have on your customer base.
 Being empathetic, compassionate, and mindful should be your top priority.
 Let your customers know that you care and that you support them.

 2. Highlight any new or amplified components of your business.

 Challenging situations often necessitate innovation.
-Use this time to develop new services or modify existing ones to not only diversify your revenue streams, but also to better meet your customers’ needs.
-If your brick-and-mortar store or restaurant has limited capacity right now, offer options that will allow customers to support you from their homes – think gift cards, discounts, and other incentives for booking in advance or shopping online.
+Use times of uncertainty to develop new services or modify existing ones to not only diversify your revenue streams, but also to better meet your customers’ needs.
+If your brick-and-mortar store or restaurant has limited capacity, offer options that will allow customers to support you from their homes – think gift cards, discounts, and other incentives for booking in advance or shopping online.

 You can also adapt your existing services by offering digital/virtual versions of those services.
-For example, one of our clients, a New Jersey media and entertainment company called Hurricane Productions, faced many event cancellations in the wake of coronavirus earlier this year.
-They pivoted their marketing strategy to promote services like wedding livestreaming, backyard movie screenings, and “curbside DJs” for outdoor dining and events.
-As New Jersey continues reopening, Hurricane has kept pace by developing innovative ways to adapt their services while still maintaining social distancing and event capacity guidelines.
+For example, one of our clients, a New Jersey media and entertainment company called Hurricane Productions, has faced many event cancellations throughout the course of the pandemic.
+The company pivoted their marketing strategy to promote services like wedding livestreaming, backyard movie screenings, and “curbside DJs” for outdoor dining and events.
+Even as the state began reopening, Hurricane kept pace by developing innovative ways to adapt their services while still maintaining social distancing and event capacity guidelines.